There are many public speaker lesssons we can learn from President Obama.

 3. Make the connection clear

-The job of any speaker with a desire to move people to action is to find the connection between them all and make it very clear to them what it is.
+The job of any speaker with a desire to move people to action is to find the connection between them all.

 4. End as strong as you started, if not stronger